-With the evolution of web-based shopping, somebody with a thought for a retail business no longer needs to open a customer facing store.
+With the evolution of web-based shopping, somebody with a thought for a retail business no longer needs to open a customer facing the store.
 Having said that, it does not mean that there is no longer a requirement for retail locations or that all business ideas function admirably on the web.
-However, the convenience and feasibility of an online store is just too much to ignore.
+However, the convenience and feasibility of an online store are just too much to ignore.

 Enhanced Customer Experience